abigailsikora/Module3Group3/README.md

 -`code/`: Contains the main code files for the project.
 `shinyApp.R` is the code used to create the shiny app for this project
 `Sikora.Rmd` is code that was used for the data merging, exploratory analysis, and analysis parts.
 This code was written by Abigail.
 See comments on the code for more detailed information.
+`data cleaning.py` contains code used for data cleaning and merging.
+`sentiment analysis.py` contians code used for sentiment analysis.

 -`data/`: Stores the datasets used in this project.